AlgoMaster Logo

 Step 2: Use It Across Modules

 Now the email validation logic lives in one place.
-You have a single source of truth.
-Any future updates only need to be made once, and all modules remain consistent.
+Any future updates, like adding regex-based validation or supporting new top-level domains, only need to be made once.
+All three modules stay consistent automatically.

 The DRY principle is a guideline, not a strict rule.
-There are times when repetition is acceptable.
+There are situations where a bit of repetition produces better code than a forced abstraction.

 1. Avoid Premature Abstractions